 Most customer connections to the Interface module will be made on the Interface PCB.
-Refer to connection diagrams in Figure 6.3.
+Refer to connection diagrams in Figure 6.2.
 The details of the power and communications terminals are shown in Table 6.1, form C relays are available on the Interface PCB.
 These connections are shown in Table 6.2.
-Four outputs are available on the Interface PCB.
+Four outputs are available on the Interface PCB; these are described in Table 6.3.

-The relay start command input connection on J22 of the interface PCB allows a contact closure to send a run command to the HarmonicGuard Active filter.
+The relay start command input connection on J2 of the interface PCB allows a contact closure to send a run command to the HarmonicGuard Active filter.
 The relay start command input will only be acknowledge if the Relay Run/Stop Enable is set to Enabled on the HMI Display setup screen.
 See Figure 7.14 for details.
 Pressing stop locally via the HMI Display will set the enable for the relay start command to DISABLED.